fontseca/noda-tasks-management-tool-api/docs/database.md

 **Parameters**

 1. `IN owner_id UUID`: The owner of the task.
-2. `IN list_id UUID`: The list the task belongs to.
+2. `IN list_uuid UUID`: The list the task belongs to.
 3. `IN update task_update_t`: The update object.

 **Returns** `BOOLEAN`